 The time commitment is approximately one day per month for nine months with some additional time needed for the Impact Project, which takes about one hour per month or slightly more depending on the project.

-The deadline to apply for the next Leadership Portland class has passed.
-Please check back in late March 2016 to apply.
+To apply for the next Leadership Portland class, please check back on March 28 to apply.

 Questions?
 Contact Leadership Portland Director Mari Watanabe